ApeWorX/ape-infura/CONTRIBUTING.md

 # Development

-To get started with working on the codebase, use the following steps prepare your local environment:
+To get started with working on the codebase, use the following steps to prepare in your local environment:

 ```bash
 # clone the github repo and navigate into the folder